Four Corners Inn

 Home to Monument Valley

 The brisk march of progress passed right by Monument Valley.
 Which is great, because in places like this, “progress” has nothing to offer.
 The southeast corner of Utah looks about like it did 300 years ago, which looked like it did 3,000 years ago: vast, wild and sunbaked, with deep canyons and towering buttes variegating the desert plane.
+You’ll see the sky, bigger and bluer than you remembered.
+You’ll see the earth, red, rough and unpredictable.
 Read more...

 See four states from one hotel